Lenka (album)

 Lenka is the debut studio album by Australian recording artist Lenka.
 It was released on 23 September 2008 by Epic Records.
-The first single, "The Show", was released on 15 June 2009.
+Produced by John Alagía, Mike Elizondo, Pierre Marchand, Stuart Brawley, and Jason Lader, it topped the Billboard Heatseekers and Pacific & South Atlantic charts.

+The album's lead single, "The Show," was moderately successful, peaking at number 25 on the Billboard Adult Pop Songs chart.
+The second single, "Trouble Is a Friend," had less success, reaching number 65 on the German Singles Chart.
+AllMusic's Andrew Leahey praised Lenka as one of 2008's strongest newcomers, highlighting her vocal ability, songwriting, and catchy melodies, while noting the album's playful yet polished nature.

 Singles

-"The Show" was released to digital retailers on 6 September 2008 as the album's lead single.
+"The Show" was released to digital retailers on 6 September 2008 as the album's lead single, and released on 15 June 2009 officially.
 The song had moderate success, peaking at number 25 on the US Billboard Adult Pop Songs chart, and at number 65 on the ARIA Singles Chart in Australia.
 "Trouble Is a Friend" was released to digital retailers as the album's second and final single on 1 September 2009.
 It failed to match the success of its predecessor, peaking at number 65 on the German Singles Chart.

+Critical reception

+AllMusic review by Andrew Leahey highlights Lenka's debut album as a standout in 2008, calling her one of the year's strongest newcomers.
+The review notes the blend of lush elegance and commercial pop in the album, with a variety of instruments like horns, cellos, violas, keyboards, and vibraphones contributing to the sound.
+Caroline Sullivan's review for The Guardian highlights that while Lenka's solo debut doesn's fully set her apart from other breathy-voiced chanteuses like Sia and Jem, it leans more toward pop than they do.